Bribery: Notable instances

-Bribery in different countries
+By country

 The research conducted in Papua New Guinea reflects cultural norms as the key reason for corruption.
 Bribery is a pervasive way of carrying out public services in PNG.
 Papuans don't consider bribery as an illegal act, they considered bribery as a way of earning "quick money and sustain living".
 Moreover, the key findings reflect that when corruption becomes a cultural norm, illegal acts such as bribery are not viewed as bad, and the clear boundaries that once distinguished between legal and illegal acts, and decisions are minimized on opinion, rather than on a code of conduct.

 The research conducted in Russia reflects that "bribery is a marginal social phenomenon" in the view of professional jurists and state employees.
 The Russian law recognizes bribery as an official crime.
 Consequently, legal platforms such as public courts are the only place where anti-bribery steps are taken in the country.
 However, in reality, bribery cannot be addressed only by the "law-enforcement agencies and the courts".
 Bribery needs to be addressed by informal social norms that set cultural values for the society.
 Also, the research suggests that the severity of punishment for bribery does very little to prevent people from accepting bribes in Russia.
 Moreover, the research also revealed that a large number of Russians, approximately 70% to 77% have never given a bribe.
 Nevertheless, if a need arises to pay a bribe for a problem, the research found that an overwhelming majority of Russians knew both what the sum of the bribe should be and how to deliver the bribe.
 The Russian bribe problem reflects that unless there is an active change in all parts of society among both young and old, bribery will remain a major problem in Russian society, even when government officials label it as "marginal social phenomenon".

 For comparison amongst countries, Transparency International used to publish the Bribe Payers Index, but stopped in 2011.
 Spokesperson Shubham Kaushik said the organisation "decided to discontinue the survey due to funding issues and to focus on issues that are more in line with our advocacy goals".